Drones under $1000 are an excellent group of drones for both recreational and commercial pilots.

 People who love taking landscape shots will really appreciate this drone.
 It has 4k video quality and shoots at 30 frames per second.
 The camera rotates on a three-axis gimbal that is stabilized.

-This allows it to take 12-megapixel still photos that are crystal clear.
-It has a maximum communication range of just over one mile without interference.
-The flight time is up to 21 minutes.
+This allows it to take 4K videos and 12-megapixel still photos that are crystal clear.
+It has a maximum communication range of just over one mile without interference, and the flight time is up to 21 minutes.

 - Takes amazing panoramic shots.